- Poor small girls had No Choice, as Islam allowed their fathers/guardians to wed them even without their consent (link).

 - Abu Bakr didn't ask for any consent from 'Aisha at the age of 6 years when she was married.

-- Thus, those 9 years old brides had no choice.
+- Thus, those 9-year-old brides (or younger) had no choice.
 They were wed, and they were FORCED to give birth to babies at that age.

 Let us look at the extreme dangers and harms to 9 years old mothers and their babies: